saltkid/sgr/README.md

     %userprofile%\path\to\single\git\repo\is\okay
     ```
 ### Basic Usage
-1. Open a terminal and run `path/to/sift.bat`
+1. Open a terminal and run `path/to/sift`
-    - if you have `sift.bat` in your PATH, you can just run `sift`
+    - if you have `sift` in your PATH, you can just run `sift`
-2. Now, it'll open up the usual [fzf](https://github.com/junegunn/fzf) interface.
+2. This will open up the usual [fzf](https://github.com/junegunn/fzf) interface.
 Select a repo and it'll `cd` your current terminal to that path

 ### Commands
 **sift** has optional commands that handles modifying `dirs.txt`